 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Your eye doctor will want to examine your eyes at regular visits to make sure this medicine is working properly and to check for unwanted effects, especially if you will be using this medicine for 10 days or longer.
+Your eye doctor will want to examine your eyes at regular visits to make sure this medicine is working properly and to check for unwanted effects, especially if you will be using Maxidex® for 10 days or longer.

-Check with your doctor right away if you have an eye injury, eye infection, or plan to have an eye surgery.
+Check with your doctor right away if you have eye pain, redness, or itching, an eye injury, an eye infection, or plan to have an eye surgery.

 If your symptoms do not improve or if they become worse, check with your eye doctor (ophthalmologist) right away.